aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 ## Lab scenario

-You need to control access to a deployment of Azure Virtual Desktop in an Active Directory Domain Services (AD DS) environment by using Azure Active Directory (Azure AD) conditional access.
+You need to control access to a deployment of Azure Virtual Desktop in an Active Directory Domain Services ( Microsoft Entra ID DS) environment by using  Microsoft Entra ID join ( Microsoft Entra ID) conditional access.

 ## Lab Objectives

 After completing this lab, you will be able to:

-- Prepare for Azure Active Directory (Azure AD)-based Conditional Access for Azure Virtual Desktop
+- Prepare for Microsoft Entra ID join-based Conditional Access for Azure Virtual Desktop
-- Implement Azure AD-based Conditional Access for Azure Virtual Desktop
+- Implement  Microsoft Entra ID-based Conditional Access for Azure Virtual Desktop

 ## Estimated Timing: 60 minutes